(Reuters) - Following is a timeline of the key events in the U.S. war on drugs in Latin America.

 1984 - Drug hitmen kill Colombia’s justice minister.
 Escobar is indicted for the murder and flees to Panama.
 The DEA and Colombian police uncover a massive cocaine production facility deep in the jungle.

 1989 - Mexican police and the DEA arrest Felix Gallardo.
-His nephews Benjamin, Ramon and Javier Arellano Felix gradually take over his business, moving up to Tijuana on the U.S. border from their home state of Sinaloa to smuggle tons of cocaine into the lucrative Californian market.
+His nephews Benjamin, Ramon and Javier Arellano Felix gradually take over his business, moving up to Tijuana on the U.S. border from their home state of Sinaloa to smuggle tonnes of cocaine into the lucrative Californian market.

 1993 - Colombian police with U.S. help track down Escobar and kill him.
 With the Medellin cartel dismantled, a group of traffickers from the Colombian city of Cali rise in power.

-1996 - Colombia police and the DEA dismantle the Cali cartel.
+1996 - Colombian police and the DEA dismantle the Cali cartel.
 In Mexico, smuggler Osiel Cardenas takes over the Gulf Cartel on the Texas border.
-He later recruits elite soldiers in Mexico's army to form the cartel's feared armed wing, the Zetas.
+He later recruits elite soldiers in Mexico’s army to form the cartel’s feared armed wing, the Zetas.

 2000 - U.S. President Bill Clinton gives Colombia $1.3 billion in aid under Plan Colombia.

-2001 - Joaquin "Shorty" Guzman, escapes from a Mexican prison in a laundry van.
-Mexico's most-wanted drug lord, he heads a coalition of drug gangs from Sinaloa state and vows after his escape to take control of Mexico's $40 billion-a-year drugs trade.
+2001 - Joaquin “Shorty” Guzman, escapes from a Mexican prison in a laundry van.
+Mexico’s most-wanted drug lord, he heads a coalition of drug gangs from Sinaloa state and vows after his escape to take control of Mexico’s drugs trade.

 2002 - Mexican police kill Ramon Arellano Felix in Sinaloa and weeks later arrest his brother Benjamin.
 Rival gangs try to muscle in on the weakened Tijuana cartel.